-A second option, which we will examine in this paper, is the possibility that the joint tenancy has been somehow terminated prior to the death of one co-owner.
+A second option, which we will examine in this paper, is the possibility where joint tenancies have been somehow terminated prior to the death of one co-owner.

 Legal practitioners should always consider the question of whether property, apparently held in joint tenancy, indeed remained in joint tenancy at the time of death.

 Subject always to the principles set out in Pecore, where a joint tenancy has not been terminated prior to a joint tenant’s death, then the property will automatically pass to the surviving joint tenant.